-A butterfly spotter's paradise, this expanse of dry chalk valley is also a great place to find orchids, rare grasses and blankets of bluebells.
+This dry chalk valley in New Addington is a butterfly spotter’s paradise and a great place to find orchids, rare plants, and blankets of bluebells.

 To find out more about the reserve and how we manage it, read the management brief.